-It is proposed to maintain a separate building connection to the storm sewer for building foundation drains/weeping tile to ensure operation of the rainwater tank does not impact perimeter drainage of the building foundation.
-The modified rational method was employed to determine the peak volume stored in the rainwater tank.
-The ICD was sized based on the available target release rate from the site during the 100 year storm event.
-It should be noted that the IPEX Tempest LMF 40 ICD has been used as an example only, and that alternative products may be specified for use, provided that the discharge rate is restricted to match the 1.47 L/s allowable tank release rate, and that sufficient tank storage is available to meet the resulting volume of detained stormwater.
+It is proposed to maintain a separate building connection to the Henderson storm sewer for building foundation drains/weeping tile to ensure operation of the rainwater tank does not impact perimeter drainage of the building foundation.

+Although the Modified Rational Method is an acceptable method for determining underground storage requirements for a site of this size, the City of Ottawa has asked that a dynamic model be produced to determine the storage requirements based on a different set of parameters and design methodology.
+As such, a PCSWMM model was employed to determine the peak volume required to be stored in the underground storage system.
+The ICD was sized based on the available target release rate from the site during the 100-year storm event.
+It should be noted that the IPEX Tempest LMF 45 ICD has been used as an example only, and that alternative products may be specified for use, provided that the discharge rate is restricted to match the 1.9 L/s allowable sub-surface release rate, and that sufficient storage is available to meet the resulting volume of detained stormwater.